-Gonçalo was born in Montemor-o-Novo and raised into music and its most traditional expression.
+Gonçalo was born in Montemor-o-Novo, on November 7, and raised into music and its most traditional expression.
 When he sings, he conveys the feeling that the landscape impresses and shows everybody that Fado and its interpreters are true heralds of universal feeling.

 Still a university student, he was invited to sing at the Museu de Marinha for congressmen from all over the world at the XIV International Association for the Child’s Right to Play.
 Soon after that, he would start singing at Clube de Fado and Velho Páteo de Sant'Ana.